UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 You can also preview a non-interactive version of the worksheet by clicking "view worksheet."
-If you instead decide to download the worksheet and run it on your own machine, make sure to follow the instructions for computer setup found in Chapter \@ref(move-to-your-own-machine).
+If you instead decide to download the worksheet and run it on your own machine, make sure to follow the instructions for computer setup found in Chapter {ref}`move-to-your-own-machine`.
 This will ensure that the automated feedback and guidance that the worksheets provide will function as intended.

 +++

 ## Additional resources

-- The [`tidymodels` website](https://tidymodels.org/packages) is an excellent reference for more details on, and advanced usage of, the functions and packages in the past two chapters.
-Aside from that, it also has a [nice beginner's tutorial](https://www.tidymodels.org/start/) and [an extensive list of more advanced examples](https://www.tidymodels.org/learn/) that you can use to continue learning beyond the scope of this book.
+- The [`scikit-learn` website](https://scikit-learn.org/stable/) is an excellent reference for more details on, and advanced usage of, the functions and packages in the past two chapters.
+Aside from that, it also offers many useful [tutorials](https://scikit-learn.org/stable/tutorial/index.html) and [an extensive list of more advanced examples](https://scikit-learn.org/stable/auto_examples/index.html#general-examples) that you can use to continue learning beyond the scope of this book.
 - *Modern Dive* [@moderndive] is another textbook that uses the `tidyverse` / `tidymodels` framework.
 Chapter 6 complements the material in the current chapter well; it covers some slightly more advanced concepts than